melezhik/Tomty/README.md

 Install Tomty Bash completion

-* `-q`, `--quiet`
+* `--verbose`

-Runs tests in quiet mode, only statuses are shown
+Runs tests in verbose mode, print more details about every test

 * `--log`

-Get log for given test run, useful when running in quiet mode:
+Get log for given test run, useful when running in all tests mode:

-    tomty -q
+    tomty -all
     tomty --log test-01

 * `--skip`